-The Career Place is run by Margaret Graham and Jane Ambrose, two of the original founding members, and Scott Stewart who started working with us in 2021.
-We are assisted by a team of six associates to help deliver our guidance work.
+The Career Place is run by Margaret Graham and Gemma Clark, two of the original founding members.
+We are assisted by a team of five associates to help deliver our guidance work.

 The Career Place was formed in 2020 but most of the team bring extensive experience of career guidance work with young people, in a variety of settings including schools, colleges and universities.